2deng-bowen/snowybot-releases/README.md

 **Persona System**

 Create and manage AI personas with custom names, avatars, backgrounds, and music.
-Each persona maintains its own personality through OpenClaw's identity document system, so conversations feel consistent and personal.

 **Chat**